 A new volume on a Target node has just been formatted, assigned a letter and put online.
+On the

-On the Source node when creating the mirror, the newly assigned volume/drive letter is not posted in the drop down box.
+Source node when creating the mirror, the newly assigned volume/drive letter is not posted in the drop down box.

-Recommendation/Solution:
+Recommendation/Solution

-Go to Services and restart the "SIOS DataKeeper" Service

-From the command line type:
+Go to Services and restart the "SIOS DataKeeper" Service.
+Or, from the command line type:

+'''

-net stop "SIOS DataKeeper" Service, then net start "SIOS DataKeeper" Service
+net stop "SIOS DataKeeper"

+net start "SIOS DataKeeper"

+'''